mcds-cmu/11631/_includes/syllabus/assessment.md

 - Practice literature survey (a related work survey of surprise paper session III): 5%
 - Literature survey (choose a topic covered in the course and write a literature survey of the chosen topic): 20%
 - Capstone report survey (provide constructive feedback to an 11-632 team capstone report): 5%
+- Reproducibility challenge (bonus 5% for participating in the reproducibility challenge): 5%
 - End-of-course survey (bonus 2% for completing the course survey for feedback and improvement): 2%

 |          **Assessment Type**          | **Grade Percentage** |